 By now, I believed I had finally made it, I was living the dream!

 As a result, I decided to show my friends and family how successful I was by buying a new car, taking my family on expensive vacations, shopping for the latest clothes, and by basically buying and doing whatever I pleased.

 I continued to acquire more rental houses and apartment complexes, amassing over 400 rental units, and leveraging ourselves to the max along the way.

 Then came the tragic events of September 11, which as many of you may remember, shook our country to the core.
 In the months afterward, The Fed dropped interest rates to record setting levels to boost the economy and our tenants began leaving in droves to take advantage of all the $0 Down-1st time home buyer programs that were being offered.

-We slashed every possible expense in our business and personal budgets and began selling off our rental houses and apartments in an effort to keep from sinking.
+We slashed every possible expense in our business of Investing in self storage and personal budgets and began selling off our rental houses and apartments in an effort to keep from sinking.
 At home, my wife began selling everything in the house that wasn’t nailed down on EBay® just to make ends meet, and it was working, but we were still holding our breath every 30 days in hopes the money wouldn’t run out before the month did.

 "And then the inevitable Happened.
 Our family was in the checkout line at Walmart one night when our credit card was declined.... again."